 - Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, counter tops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 The Iowa Department of Public Health offers detailed cleaning and disinfection guidance.

 - Wash your hands frequently with soap and water, or an alcohol-based hand sanitizer if soap and water are not available.

 - Cover coughs and sneezes with a tissue or your elbow/inside of arm.

 - Stay home if you are sick and do not go out in public until you are free of fever (100.4° F [37.8° C] or greater using an oral thermometer) or have signs of a fever, and any other symptoms for at least 72 hours, without the use of fever-reducing or other symptom-altering medicines (e.g. Tylenol, ibuprofen, cough suppressants), and at least 7 days have passed since your symptoms first appeared.

-COVID-19 is a new disease and there is limited information regarding risk factors for severe disease.
-Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
+- Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.
 The CDC has information on additional measures those at higher risk should take.

 What are the symptoms of the coronavirus (COVID-19)?
 How does the virus spread?
 What should someone do if they feel ill or have a fever?

 It is recommended that Iowans self-isolate for 14 days in the following situations:

 - If you have traveled outside of Iowa for business or vacation in the last 14 days.

 - If you have been on an international cruise in the last 14 days.